At Wilmington Treatment Center, we offer answers to frequently asked questions to help guide you or your loved one

 Where is your program located?

 Our facility is located at 2520 Troy Dr in beautiful coastal Wilmington, North Carolina.
 We are conveniently located near Interstate 40, Highway 17 and Highway 74/76.
 Also, we are easily accessed through Wilmington International Airport and Wave Transit.
-We also have two intensive outpatient locations at 1524 Harbour Dr Suite C, Wilmington, NC 28401 and at 3801 Lake Boone Trail, Suite 200, Raleigh, NC 27607.
+We also have an intensive outpatient location at 1524 Harbour Dr Suite C, Wilmington, NC 28401.

 What types of programs and counseling will I receive?

-Wilmington Treatment Center uses evidenced based practices consistent with the Life Stages and Matrix Model as well as Twelve Step Facilitation.
+Wilmington Treatment Center uses evidence-based practices consistent with the Life Stages and Matrix Model as well as Twelve Step Facilitation.
 Each individual will participate in the many phases of the program to personalize their recovery.
 Treatment is delivered primarily through group modality with ancillary individual sessions as needed.
 Groups are designed to inform and teach the processes of overcoming addiction and achieving recovery.

 Will I be required (or permitted) to take medication during treatment?

 Each patient admitted to Wilmington Treatment Center will undergo a comprehensive medical and addiction assessment by a qualified medical provider.
 All medication determinations are made on an individual basis, and always involve the informed consent of the patient by our medical staff.
 All detoxification medications will be prescribed and monitored by our medical director who is a leader in the addiction industry and certified by The American Board of Preventative Medicine specializing in Addiction Medicine.